axians/microservicebus-tutorial/alm.md

 3. Hit save and navigate back to the *Nodes* page.
 Click the **ACTIONS** button of your first *Node* (the stage node), and select **Properties**.
 4. In the **Bind to** field, set the name of your production *Node*, and hit *Save*.
 5. Navigate to your *Flow* (you know the drill...)
-6. In the *Details* window, close the designer and click the "Copy to Prod" link.
+6. At the *Details* page, close the designer and click the "Copy to Prod" link.
-7. The page got reloaded and Stage flow got re-opened.
+7. The page should get reloaded and Stage flow re-opened.
 Close the designer again and click the "Details" link of the **Production** itinerary.
 8. Double-click any *Service* and notice the Node property is set to your production node.
+>This way we can easily keep working with our *Stage* Flow without disturbing the node in production.
+Once we've tested the Stage flow, we can re-run the process again.

 >Production *Flows* are the same as Stage *Flows* except updates are not deployed automatically  when saving the Flow.
 Instead, this can be done using [Scheduled updates](https://microservicebus.com/ScheduleMaintenance) or by re-staring the node.

 ### Managing your code in Git
 >microServiceBus.com supports both GitHub and Visual Studio Team Services (VSTS).
-For this tutorial the organization has already been integrated with GitHub.
+To simplify things, the organization has already been integrated with GitHub.
+For more details on how to setup integration with GitHub, visit the [wiki page](https://microservicebus.com/Wiki/View/1046)

 1. Create a folder on your laptop, and name it "**git**".
 2. Open the folder from a console or terminal, and type: